Autumn reflection - Space to thrive

 I’ll admit, I didn’t inherit my mother’s green thumb.
 Over time, I’ve learned that the plants thriving under my care are the ones that don’t need constant attention.
 The ones that flourish are those I’ve placed in the right space, provide enough light, warmth, and occasional watering.
 On the other hand, plants that demand daily care or meticulous pruning rarely survive long in my home!

-This leads to a simple realization: I should only choose plants that thrive once they’re set up in the right environment.
+This leads to a simple realization: I should choose plants that thrive once they’re set up in the right environment.
 The ones that just need steady, gentle support.

 So, when I think about my ideal team, I realize what I truly want is a team of succulents!
 Individuals who thrive beautifully on their own, yet still benefit from consistent care and a nourishing environment.